GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     b.
 Estimate the topup correction parameters (see the required topup parameter files in section IV)
     c.
 Apply topup correction
 #### 4. Brain extraction:
 Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3d* toolbox.
+One can run both functions and pick the best extrated brain for manual editing in the next step.

     fsl bet: does better job for rat brain extraction.
     PCNN3d: does better job for mice brain extraction.
 One can run PCNN3d in Matlab after Step 1 is completed.
-    One can also run both functions and pick the best extrated brain for manual editing in the next step.

 ### Step2: edit the extracted brain using fsleyes editing tool
     Manually edit the mask slice by slice in fsleyes
 ### Step3: run "PreprocessingScript_step2.sh"